Plan Information FAQs

 There are three primary ways to track your account information.

-- You will receive quarterly account statements, mailed to your address of record, describing how your Plan account is performing.
+- You will receive quarterly account statements, sent to your address or email address of record, describing how your Plan account is performing.

 - Call the Plan to obtain account information through the automated Voice Response System (VRS).
 Frequently requested Plan account information is available directly from the VRS 24/7.
-All you need is your Social Security number and Personal Identification Number (PIN) to access the VRS.
+All you need is your Plan account number and Personal Identification Number (PIN) to access the VRS.

 - Access your account information online.
-Set up your online account by using your Social Security number and birth date to verify your identity.
+Set up your online account by using your Plan account number, Social Security number and birth date to verify your identity.

 Contributions, Investment Options and Special Circumstances